jepstein-eagle/adaptable/packages/adaptable/readme/functions/quick-search-function.md

 Previous versions of AdapTable did enable filtering as an option for Quick Search but with the improved functionality around Queries and Column Filters, this was no longer rquired.

-Similarly, Quick Search from v.7 onwards no longer offers 'wildcard' functionality - this is unnecesary as it's now provided by Column Filters.
+Similarly, Quick Search from v.7 onwards no longer offers 'wildcard' functionality - this is unnecesary as it's now provided by the [Filter](filter-function.md) function.

 > Quick Search is a 'constant operation' - so, like with Column Filters, it will run both when a new Quick Search is applied but also when data ticks or the visible columns change.